 Can you unblock a DPF yourself?

-What Is a DPF and Why Does It Get Blocked?
+What is a DPF and Why Does it Get Blocked?

-Can You Unblock a DPF Yourself?
+Steps to Unblock a DPF Yourself

 When to Seek Professional Help